mehulagg/gitlab/doc/integration/jira/dvcs.md

 ### Jira error adding account and no repositories listed

-If, after you complete the **Add New Account** form in Jira and authorize access, you encounter these issues:
+After you complete the **Add New Account** form in Jira and authorize access, you might encounter these issues:

 - An `Error!
 Failed adding the account: [Error retrieving list of repositories]` error.